Aquila, Our 256-qubit quantum Computer

 With customer-defined qubit layout and connectivity, Aquila enables unique strategies for algorithm development.
 Aquila is ready for the easy deployment of applications in quantum simulation, optimization, and machine learning.

-Aquila’s analog mode operation covers a wide family of Hamiltonians within the format
+Aquila’s analog mode operation covers a wide family of Hamiltonians within the following format:

-General parameter ranges can be seen on the table to the right and more information can be found in the getting started example.
+General parameter ranges can be seen on the table to the right.
+Additional information and in-depth explanations can be found in our white paper.